Contents

-A smart garden irrigation system built on Home Assistant combines a Wi-Fi-enabled sprinkler controller (commercial or DIY), a rain sensor (physical or API-based), and automations that cancel or adjust watering schedules based on recent rainfall, soil moisture, and the weekly forecast.
-With the WiseWater integration and Home Assistant 2025.12’s native irrigation scheduling dashboard, this setup is now a genuinely practical alternative to expensive standalone smart irrigation systems that depend on cloud services.
+A smart garden irrigation system on Home Assistant joins three parts: a Wi-Fi sprinkler controller, a rain sensor, and automations.
+The automations cancel or adjust watering based on rainfall, soil moisture, and the forecast.
+With the WiseWater integration and the native scheduler in Home Assistant 2025.12, this setup now beats pricey cloud-bound irrigation systems.
 Here is how to build one from scratch.

 Why DIY Smart Irrigation Beats the Commercial Options

-Commercial smart sprinkler controllers like Rachio , Orbit B-hyve , and RainBird Wi-Fi run anywhere from $100 to $200.
-Their “smart” features - weather-based skip logic, seasonal adjustment, soil type awareness - all require a cloud connection and often a paid subscription.
-If the vendor shuts down their servers (remember Wink ?), those smart features revert to dumb timer-only irrigation.
-You are left with an overpriced relay board.
+Commercial smart sprinkler controllers like Rachio , Orbit B-hyve , and RainBird Wi-Fi run $100 to $200.
+Their “smart” features all need a cloud link and often a paid plan.
+That includes weather skip logic, seasonal tweaks, and soil type awareness.
+If the vendor shuts down its servers (remember Wink ?), those features revert to dumb timer-only watering.
+You’re left with an overpriced relay board.

 Hardware Options: Commercial vs. DIY Controllers